TEFAP: The Emergency Food Assistance Program

 What is TEFAP All About?

-The government created The Emergency Food Assistance Program to help low-income Americans struggling with food insecurity by providing them with emergency food assistance for free.
+The government created The Emergency Food Assistance Program (TEFAP) to help low-income Americans struggling with food insecurity by providing them with emergency food assistance for free.
 The part of the government responsible for funding the program is the United States Department of Agriculture (USDA).
 USDA provides food and funds to local state governments under the TEFAP program.
 State governments then distribute the food to local approved agencies.
 These agencies will then distribute the food to soup kitchens and food pantries to serve the public.

 The number of unemployed people within a state determines how much food USDA will provide that state with.
 Another factor that comes into play is the number of low-income families in the state.
 Besides local approved agencies, community action agencies may also receive food from state governments.